aexiting/qrcode-gen/README.md

 ``
 npm run dev
 ``
-should work right out of the box assuming you've installed all the npm dependancies.
+should work right out-of-the-box assuming you've installed all the npm dependencies.